tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ServerHello with the same Session ID value.
-At this point, both client and server MUST proceed directly to sending Finished messages, which are protected using handshake keys as described above, computed using resumption premaster secret created in the first handshake as the static secret (no ephemeral secret is used).
+At this point, both client and server MUST proceed directly to sending Finished messages, which are protected using handshake keys as described above, computed using resumption master secret created in the first handshake as the static secret (no ephemeral secret is used).
 Once the re-establishment is complete, the client and server MAY begin to exchange application layer data, which is protected using the